BobbyTaylor82/Boston-Housing-Regression-/README.md

 ![png](boston.jpg)

-<b>Project Objective:</b>For this repository, I used decided to explore the boston data set using Linear Regression modeling to explore the  Boston Housing Data Set.
+<b>Project Objective:</b> For this repository, I decided to explore the Boston data set using Linear Regression to see how each feature will impact the median housing price.
+Also, my goal was to obtain a better understanding of different evaluation methods used in regression analysis.

 Tools Used: